modelon-community/fmi-library/Examples/FMILIB_EXAMPLES_Readme.txt

 Provide the following:
 - determine number of states and event indicators
 - set up entries for all variables required, ideally with start value, min,max, unit, description, make sure that the value references are unique by type
 - fix inputs, outputs, derivatives and aliases if required
 - if possible set default experiment
 - get a guid (e.g. https://www.guidgenerator.com/)

 2. <Modelname>_fmi1_model_defines.h

 - set numberof states, reals, itegers, etc. and make sure that these match the data from the XML-file
 - the defines set here resemble the „value references" from the XML file
 - define event_indicators
 - provide matching guids here, copy from xml!

 3. fmu1_model_me.c / fmu1_model_cs.c

-These files contain the indirections to match all function declarations required by the FMI standard.
+These files contain the indirections to match all function declarations re- quired by the FMI standard.
 For FMI 2.0 this can be applied in one file "fmu2_model_cs_me.c".

 - change Model Identifier to match the string from the XML-file

 4. fmu1_model.c

 This is the source that basically contains the model behaviour, here you need to do most of the changes.
-In is implemented in way that it provides everything for ModelExchange and CoSimulation.
+In is implemented in way that it provides every- thing for ModelExchange and CoSimulation.
 The CoSimulation basically extends the ModelExchange definitin with a simple explicit Euler solver.

 Provide the following routines (not exhaustive!):